thakopian/Presentations/README.md

 # Presentations
-Documents from conferences and events I spoke at
+Documents from conferences and events I spoke at available to view - https://github.com/thakopian/Presentations

 List of Conferences I have presented in: